 • An additional risk for seniors with Alzheimer’s who wander is the elevated risk of falling.
 Have a look at each room of the house and address any tripping concerns, such as eliminating throw rugs, electrical cords, and any hindrances that may be blocking walkways, adding extra lighting, and placing gates at the top and bottom of stairways.

 While often hard to manage, the dementia care team at CareWorks Health Services is specially trained to be equally vigilant and proactive in deterring wandering and to incorporate creative tactics to help seniors with dementia remain relaxed and happy.
-Give us a call at (949) 859-4700 for more information about our dementia care Huntington Beach and the surrounding areas depend on.
+Give us a call at (949) 859-4700 for more information about our dementia and home care services in Huntington Beach and the surrounding areas.